gb119/django-auth-ldap-ad/README.md

          "email": "mail"
       }

+      # Turn on simple binds
+      AUTH_LDAP_USE_SASL = False

+      # Transform the supplied username to something different
+      AUTH_LDAP_BIND_TRANSFORM="{}@ds.leeds.ac.uk"
+      # Basically a format string where {} will become the username, but may also be a callable function taking
+      # The supplied username as its only parameter.

 # Troubleshooting

 I use [tcpdump](http://linux.die.net/man/1/tcpdump) for checking what happens on the wire and and [ldapsearch](http://linux.die.net/man/1/ldapsearch) to debug the AD server functionality.